-We have audited the accompanying financial statements of the governmental activities and the general fund of the Village of Martin's Additions, Maryland, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Village of Martin's Additions, Maryland's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the general fund of the Village of Martin's Additions, Maryland, as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Village of Martin's Additions, Maryland's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Village of Martin's Additions, Maryland, as of June 30, 2023 and 2022, and the respective changes in financial position and for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the general fund of the Village of Martin's Additions, Maryland, as of June 30, 2024 and 2023, and the respective changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.